Pravin-Selvaranjan/monitoring_alert_management/README.md

 Amazon SQS is a message queue service used by distributed applications to exchange messages through a polling model, and can be used to decouple sending and receiving components.

 A common pattern is to use SNS to publish messages to Amazon SQS queues to reliably send messages to one or many system components asynchronously.

+# Setting up an alarm with EC2 instances

+- Select the instance and choose Actions, Monitor and troubleshoot, Manage CloudWatch alarms.

+- On the Manage CloudWatch alarms detail page, under Add or edit alarm, select Create an alarm.

+- For Alarm notification, choose whether to turn the toggle on or off to configure Amazon Simple Notification Service (Amazon SNS) notifications.
+Enter an existing Amazon SNS topic or enter a name to create a new topic.

+- For Alarm action, choose whether to turn the toggle on or off to specify an action to take when the alarm is triggered.
+Select an action from the dropdown.

+- For Alarm thresholds, select the metric and criteria for the alarm.
+For example, you can leave the default settings for Group samples by (Average) and Type of data to sample (CPU utilization).
+For Alarm when, choose >= and enter 0.80.
+For Consecutive period, enter 1.
+For Period, select 5 minutes.